Skiing in Switzerland ? Is it far? Further than the French Alps ? Not necessarily.

 Switzerland is a country very well provided with motorways and railways, and deep valleys allow easy driving on flat ground right up to the mountains.

-This is why theEastern Switzerland and Canton of Graubünden are also very accessible despite the distance on a geographic map.
+This is why theEastern Switzerland and the Canton of Graubünden are also very accessible despite the distance on a geographic map.

 From Basel it only takes 2 hours on an easy road to reach Klosters, in the far East, at an altitude of 1000m and its multiple ski areas, one of which is shared with the very upscale Davos and its area of almost 250 km of slopes!